rnoth/lib/README.md

 	- item should be a pointer of the same type as the vector, that is, `Vector(int) *vector` -> `int *item`

-	- these functions return ENOMEM if they cannot allocate memory
+	- these functions return 0 on succces, `ENOMEM` if they cannot allocate memory

 - `vec_delete(void *vector, size_t position)`